google/recki-ct/doc/3_types.md

 ## Unknown (`Type::TYPE_UNKNOWN`)

 This is the default type.
 All new variables that aren't parameters are initialized using this type.
-It also will prevent compliation if present in output IR.
+It also will prevent compilation if present in output IR.

 ## Void (`Type::TYPE_VOID`)